stoplightio/platform-docs/c.troubleshooting.md

 ## How do I export a file from Stoplight?

-If you need to retrieve a file published in Stoplight, the quickest way to do so is using the **Export** buttons found in both Explore and your project documentation.
+If you need to retrieve a file published in Stoplight, the quickest way to do so is using the **Export** buttons found in both Explorer and your project documentation.

 ***Exporting using Explorer***
 ![Export through Explorer](assets/images/export_explorer.png)